Milchdealer/isoform-lister/README.md

   --organism ORGANISM   Specify organism to search for by common name.
 Default: MOUSE --output OUTPUT       Path to file where to store the results.
 Default: results.txt
 ```

+## Contributors
+Initial idea goes to Suzuka, who does this tedious work occasionally for her research.